The Haibike Challenge is to be held on Friday the 27th of August.

-Riders will have to complete three laps which will consist of a mass start, like a cross-country race in your age category.
+All riders will have to complete three laps which will consist of a mass start, like a cross-country race.
+You will be lined up in your age category, with the youngest age category being in line first.
 The track consists of a mixture of riding up the Quad Eliminator course and descending down the Cross Country fast and flowing descent.

 Please Note for Race Registration: